 Tips for a Successful Community-Build Playground

 Most playground projects are installed using a general contractor through your SRP Certifed Partner.
-However, doing a supervised group install can help save between 15 to 20% on installation costs!
-Here are a few tips to make your community-build a success.
+However, doing a supervised group install can help save up to 20% on installation costs!
+Here are a few tips to make your community-built play area a success.

 Have proper guidance and supervision from a CPSI certified installer.